Saniaparveen0196/student-captcha-solver/README.md

 # Captcha Solver

-A simple captcha solver page that displays an image and allows entering and submitting an answer.
+A simple captcha solver that handles SVG captcha images and includes a retry button.

 ## Usage

-1. Open the page in a browser.
+1. Open `index.html` in a web browser.
-2. The captcha image will be displayed.
+2. If a captcha image is provided via the `?url=` query parameter, it will be displayed.
+Otherwise, a sample captcha image will be used.
-3. Enter your answer in the text field.
-4. Click the Submit button to check your answer.
+3. Click the `Solve` button to attempt to solve the captcha.

-## Dependencies

-* None (static HTML and JavaScript)

-## Notes

-* The captcha image is displayed using the URL query parameter '?url='.
-If no URL is provided, the sample image 'sample.png' is used.
+4. If the captcha is solved successfully, the result will be displayed in an alert box.
+5. If the captcha cannot be solved, you can click the `Retry` button to try again.